 Alexa Clay, who describes herself as a “culture-hacker” and “innovation specialist,” has a background in ethnography, history, philosophy of science, moral philosophy, and creative writing.
 She has specialized in research on underground activities in times of economic transition, and her recent book The Misfit Economy explores innovation among those who break the rules or operate in informal or illegal economies.

-A journalist by training, June has spent most of her career at the intersection of media and new technology.
+June Cohen is a journalist by training, and has spent most of her career at the intersection of media and new technology.
 In 1991, she led the Stanford University team that developed the world’s first multimedia publication, dubbed Proteus.
 Then, in 1994, June helped launch HotWired.com, the world’s first professional website.
 In her current role as director of TED Media, June has led the development of TEDTalks, she produces TED’s salons, edits the TEDBlog, and co-produces the conference in Monterey.